NJUNLP/pydec/docs/_docs/notes/overloaded-operators.md

 | >=       | `__ge__`      | The "rich comparison" methods    |
 | <=       | `__le__`      | The "rich comparison" methods    |

 The behavior of these operators is similar to the definition of pytoch, but some of them have been added with additional functionality.
-Refer to our API documentation (TODO) for detailed definitions.
+Refer to {% include doc.html name="pydec.Composition()" path="pythonapi/pydec.Composition" %} for detailed definitions.